junegunn/fzf/README.md

 Key bindings for command line
 -----------------------------

-The install script will setup the following key bindings.
+The install script will setup the following key bindings for bash, zsh, and fish.

-### bash/zsh

 - `CTRL-T` - Paste the selected file path(s) into the command line
 - `CTRL-R` - Paste the selected command from history into the command line